Redclawww/MoonDevs-Assignment/README.md

 ## Created Funcationality

 1. **Implement the `useAuthSession` Hook**:
    - In `hooks/useAuthSession.ts`, create a custom hook that manages the user's authentication session.
    - The hook should handle checking if a user is authenticated and fetching user data.

 2. **Create and Complete the API Endpoints**:

-   - create the required apis
+   - Created the required User and Login Endpoint

 3. **Bearer Token Authentication**:
-   - Implement bearer token authentication in your API endpoints.
+   - Implemented bearer token authentication in your API endpoints.
-   - Ensure that API requests are secured and only accessible to authenticated users.
+   - Ensured that API requests are secured and only accessible to authenticated users.

+4. **Added Proper Form Validation using React-hook-form**

+5. **Added toast UI component from shadcn for Erros and Successdul Logins**

 ## Example Usage of useAuthSession Hook